prdproduct-management

 A PRD structured this way does double duty: humans scan it in 3 minutes, and coding agents execute it directly.

 AgentPRD closes that gap.
 Here's how it works.
-Import your evidence, extract insights with AI, and generate PRDs where every requirement cites real customer voice.
-The result is a PRD that's both evidence-backed and agent-ready.
+Import your customer data, extract insights with AI, and generate PRDs where every requirement is grounded in real signal.
+The result is a PRD that's signal-grounded and agent-ready.

 But even without a tool: before your next PRD, open your last five customer interviews.
 Pull out the pain points.
 Count how many sources mention each one.
 Let that — not your gut — drive your P0s.

-If you use Claude Code or Cursor for PM work, we open-sourced a PRD writing skill that encodes this framework directly into your agent.
+If you use Claude Code, Codex, or Cursor for PM work, we open-sourced a PRD writing skill that encodes this framework directly into your agent.

 FAQ